Disney Interactive: Disney Online

-Disney Online is a division of Disney Interactive that operates most of Disney online portfolio.
+Disney Online is a division of Disney Interactive that operates most of Disney's online portfolio.

 On August 23, 1995, Disney Interactive formed Disney Online unit with the naming of Jake Winebaum as president of Disney Online.
 On November 19, 1996, the opening of DisneyStore.com was open under Disney Online business unit.
 The family.com website is launched on December 9, 1996.

 Disney announced on April 18, 1997 that it will purchase Starwave's Family Planet Web site and merge it with Family.com.
-The Disney Daily Blast (dailyblast.com) web site is official launched on April 23 under a subscription plan and daily content targeted to younger viewers with Microsoft Network marketing and distributing for an exclusive 10-month period.
+The Disney Daily Blast (dailyblast.com) web site officially launched on April 23 under a subscription plan and daily content targeted to younger viewers with Microsoft Network marketing and distributing for an exclusive 10-month period.

 In July 1998, Disney Online announced dig.com, Disney Internet Guide, a child friendly web directory which launched in June 1998 and closed one year later in June to focus on Infoseek/Go Network.

 In late 2007, DIMG purchased IParenting Media's websites.
 Disney sold movies.com to Fandango in June 2008.
 Disney Online purchased in 2008 Take 180 from Chris Williams, who stays on until April 2012 as vice president and general manager of Disney Online Originals, which has Take 180 as creative hub.
 In 2009, DIMG's Disney Online unit purchased from Kaboose multiple websites including: Kaboose.com, Babyzone.com, AmazingMoms.com, Funschool.com and Zeeks.com, and place them into its Disney Family Network.
 Disney.com purchased Kerpoof in February 2009.

 In November 2011, DIMG purchased Babble Media Inc. to add it to the Mom and Family Portfolio.
 In March 2014, Disney Interactive announced it was laying off 700 people, or one-fourth of its staff as DI closed smaller Disney Online sites including BabyZone.com and Spoonful.com.
 They said will focus less on advertising and more on sponsorships for Disney Online to fit the experience Disney wishes to offer.